something added to embellish or make perfect

 Another definition of "conscientious" is "characterized by extreme care and great effort"--this might describe how Mrs. Breedlove treats the Fisher daughter but it does not fit how she treats her own children (see example sentence for "delicate").
 The conscientiousness that Mrs. Breedlove applies to her family is connected to her belief in God and her need to feel like she's a morally superior martyr.

-the quality of lacking strength or power; being weak and feeble
+the quality of lacking strength or power

 He was, in time, to discover that hatred of white men—but not now.
 Not in